poiyzy/Metaprogramming-Practice/README.md

 Metaprogramming-Practice
 ========================

-This is the practicing of [metaprogramming](http://ruby-metaprogramming.rubylearning.com) in ruby 's assignments.
+This is the practicing of [metaprogramming in ruby](http://ruby-metaprogramming.rubylearning.com)'s assignments.